deliveroo/routemaster/README.md

 (plus the round-trip time to publisher and subscriber services), with no practical upper limit on throughput.

-Routemaster designed on purpose to _not_ support RPC-style architectures, for instance by severely limiting payload contents: much like it's all too easy to add non-RESTful routes to a web application, it's all to easy to start datage a microservice architecture by building function across services.
+Routemaster is designed on purpose to _not_ support RPC-style architectures, for instance by severely limiting payload contents: much like it's all too easy to add non-RESTful routes to a web application, it's all to easy to start datage a microservice architecture by building function across services.